CHRY-FM: Radio York

-A limitation to CHRY was that its licence was Class B, which effectively meant that it was "unprotected" legally from claims of signal interference, effectively requiring it to cease operations if another broadcasting interest was affected in some way by CHRY's operation.
-However, in 2006, the CRTC accepted CHRY's application to reclassify its licence from "Class B" to "Class A", thus effecting "protected status" for the radio station.

-CHRY serves the north western part of Toronto.
-More than one-third of its schedule is devoted to the music and culture of the Caribbean.
-It employs two full-time staff, several other part-time staff, and is supported by the work of over one hundred volunteers from both York's student body and the surrounding community.
+CHRY-FM

+CHRY-FM began broadcasting on 105.5 MHz with an effective radiated power of 50 watts.
+It was licensed as a community-based campus station serving both York University and communities in northwestern Toronto.

+The station's programming included music that received limited exposure on commercial radio, spoken-word programs, multilingual programming and shows directed toward particular cultural communities.
+A 2001 CRTC review identified programming for Somali, Italian, Haitian, Tamil, Sinhalese, Afghan, South and Central American, and Hebrew-speaking audiences.
+By 2007, CHRY was broadcasting more than 80 programs, including programming in French Creole, Sinhalese, Tamil, Italian, French and Spanish.

+CHRY developed a substantial presence in the Jane and Finch community.
+The station sponsored community events, participated in youth leadership and hip-hop literacy initiatives, and provided radio-production training to students from nearby schools.

+The station was also an early Toronto outlet for urban music, reggae and Black-oriented programming before the launch of commercial urban station Flow 93.5 in 2001.
+York University's alumni magazine later described CHRY as an important institution in the development of Canadian hip hop, particularly among Toronto's Afro-Caribbean communities.

+In 2006, the CRTC approved an increase in CHRY's average effective radiated power from 50 to 158 watts, along with an increase in antenna height.
+The technical change converted CHRY from a low-power, unprotected service to a protected station.

 Relaunch as VIBE 105

 On May 1, 2015, CHRY cancelled all of its existing programs, dismissed all of its volunteers and rebranded itself as "VIBE 105".
 The station would adopt an "urban alternative" format, which it describes as "a diverse and metropolitan blend of Cultural, Electronic and Remix programming".
 The station's music mix would include Electronic, Remix, Reggae, Soca, Afrobeat, Hip hop and R&B, while it will also air talk programming.

 Volunteers were to be in supportive roles, while on-air talent will be professionalized; in a departure from the station's community radio format.
 In response, the dismissed programmers organized community meetings and campaigning under the name #SAVECHRY in an unsuccessful effort to overturn the station's decision.

 In 2016, the station applied for a license to add a nested FM repeater on 105.3 (with an average power of 92 watts, maximum of 155), with a transmitter located at 100 Wingarden Court in Scarborough (co-located with CJRK-FM).
 This was denied on June 16, 2017.

 In 2023 and 2024, the station was awarded Best Community or Campus Station in a Major Market by an independent panel of industry peers through Broadcast Dialogue - Canadian Radio Awards.

 In 2023, VIBE105 was also awarded Best Production Imaging in a Major Market among commercial and community licensed stations for their 'Celebrating 50 Years of Hip Hop' campaign.